 Learn about body weight, weight gain and the risk of developing breast cancer.

 At this time, we do not fully understand how diet affects survival after breast cancer.
 Although increased body weight and weight gain appear to reduce survival, studies on dietary factors such as fat, fiber, fruits and vegetables have had mixed results [54-59].

 For example, findings from the Women's Intervention Nutrition Study showed reducing dietary fat intake may improve disease-free survival (survival without a recurrence) .
 Women in this study who reduced their fat intake also lost weight, which may have played a role in their improved disease-free survival .
 Other studies have not shown a survival benefit from a diet low in fat after treatment [57-59].

 Breast cancer survivors should try to follow the same healthy diet that is recommended for everyone .
 This diet, outlined below, promotes overall health and may help protect against different types of cancer and other diseases [60-63].

 Being physically active is one of the best things you can do for your health.
 It helps you maintain a healthy weight and lowers your risk of heart disease, stroke and diabetes .
-Some studies suggest it may also increase breast cancer survival and lower the risk of recurrence.

 The American Cancer Society’s Guidelines on Nutrition and Physical Activity for Cancer Survivors recommend breast cancer survivors :